 "tempeh is a source of health-promoting antioxidants that have been correlated with lower risks of chronic diseases."

 As if we needed another reason to eat tempeh!

 Do tempeh and tofu digest easily?

 We’re all individuals and everyone’s digestion is different but, in general, tempeh and tofu are both easy to digest.
-Having said so, thanks to its fermentation process, tempeh is even easier to digest and it is full of probiotics, which is super important when it comes to the health of your gut.
+Having said so, thanks to its fermentation process, tempeh is even easier to digest.
+Tempeh also contains prebiotics (a type of fibre) that feed the good gut bacteria.

 Do tempeh and tofu taste the same?